 As a HSP, you absorb the energy around you.
 If meal times are loud and chaotic, you may experience discomfort after eating, lose your appetite, or eat too much in attempt to quiet the outside world.
-Whenever possible, eat meals at a table with no other distractions and make the people around you aware of your sensitivities and needs.
+Whenever possible, eat meals at a table with limited distractions and alert the people around you of your special sensitivities and needs.

 Needing additional support nourishing your highly sensitive body?
 In search of an experienced eating disorder registered dietitian nutritionist in the Centerport, New York area or virtually?
 Send Christina an email to learn more about 1:1 nutrition therapy sessions!